christinewang766/CPSC-304-Public-Poems/README.md

+# Public Poems

+### Welcome to my full-stack project, Public Poems!
-Project from my CPSC 304 course.
-Worked in collaboration with two classmates, who contributed code for the Best/Popular Posts section, Post liking/commenting, Community pages, as well as the Achievements functionality.
+This project was from my CPSC 304 course at UBC, and was worked in collaboration with 2 classmates, Jesse and Anneka.
+Jesse adn Anneka contributed code for the Best/Popular Posts section, Post liking/commenting, Community pages, as well as the Achievements functionality.

+### The stack used: JavaScript, HTML, CSS, Express, Oracle SQL*Plus

 **Highlights include:**
 - Express as backend framework for building RESTful APIs with Node.js